aqarooni02/OrbitLooker/README.md

 ## NASA Project Idea

-Website that shows the current satelites orbiting earth using an API It helps track the current satelites and their orbits so that during launch there are no collisions
+Website that shows the current satellites orbiting earth using an API It has a vizualisation of the position of the satellites and information about it.

 ### Tech Stack